DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-06-19-outliers_advanced_topics.md

 - Statistical Methods
 title: 'Exploring Outliers in Data Analysis: Advanced Concepts and Techniques'
 ---

-# Exploring Outliers in Data Analysis: Advanced Concepts and Techniques

-## Introduction

 Outliers are data points that significantly deviate from the rest of the observations in a dataset.
 They can arise from various sources such as measurement errors, data entry mistakes, or inherent variability in the data.
 While outliers can provide valuable insights, they can also distort statistical analyses and lead to misleading conclusions if not handled appropriately.
 This article explores the types of outliers, their causes, detection methods, and strategies for managing them.
 Additionally, we delve into advanced topics like heavy-tailed distributions, mixture models, and novelty detection, providing a comprehensive guide to dealing with outliers in data analysis.